 At Chubu Plant Services, we designed a fully automatic polisher for industrial fittings as demonstrated in this video.
 I programmed a Mitsubishi MELSEC Fx3U-48M PLC, wired up the mechanical and electrical components and prototyped the above design.
 I introduced fail-safe interlocks and developed a pseudo-pipelined algorithm that reduced per bolt polishing time.
 You can read a brief report here.

 This is a 300MHz 50-50 Beamsplitter developed using Lange Coupling and fabricated as a Microstrip on Epoxyglass.
 A 4.5 dB coupling was reported and the losses are equal in both the output ports which have same energies.
 It was designed and simulated in CST Studio and fabricated in-house at RRI.
 It has application in MW Quantum Optics and the details are available here.

 For my Bachelor's project, we built wearable gesture-recognition modules for patients with movement and speech disabilities.
-It uses Electromyography to detect gestures such as tapping of fingers and turning of the wrist as well as more complex motions such as drawing an alphabet in the air.
-Each such gesture is mapped to a particular message.
+It uses Electromyography to detect tapping of fingers or turning of the wrist as well as complex motions such as drawing an alphabet in the air.
 My thesis was on portable pattern recognition of EMG signals.
 (Image here)

 This is a block diagram of an 8-bit processor coded in VHDL that can be programmed for general purpose use.
 The Instruction set is a set of 8 items comprising input, output, assignment, operations & jump.
 There is a separate program memory for when the processor is being used for some particular application e.g, temperature control or chronometer.
 Check the code here.